-If you have debt take the amount you saved and apply it to that debt! – It will be a Christmas present to yourself!
+If you have debt take the amount you saved and apply it to that debt! – It will be a Christmas present for yourself!

 Here are a few ways you can get creative to save some money:

 - Start early.
 I hope you have already been shopping and finding deals left and right.
-Check Amazon’s lightening deals daily, signup for Black Friday deals sent directly to your inbox.
+Check Amazon’s lightning deals daily, signup for Black Friday deals sent directly to your inbox.